Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Symmetries from field space geometry

 We consider mini-superspaces of general relativity defined by restricting the space-time metrics to a specific ansatz with a finite number of components allowed to vary in terms of a chosen coordinate while the rest of the metric is held fixed and considered as background data.
 For instance, a typical choice in cosmology is an ansatz of the type: \be \rd s^{2}=\gamma_{\mu\nu}\rd x^{\mu}\rd x^{\nu} = -N^{2}(t)\rd t^{2} + \gamma_{ij}[\chi^{a}(t), x^{i}]\,\rd x^{i}\rd x^{j}\,, \ee with no cross terms in $\rd t\rd x^{i}$, where the time component is the lapse function $N$ and the spatial metric $ \gamma_{ij}$ is defined in terms of fields $\chi^{a}$ allowed to vary with the time coordinate $t$ and with a fixed dependance with respect to the space coordinates $x^{i}$.
 More generally, allowing for both gravitational and matter degrees of freedom, and denoting $\chi^a(t)$, with $a$ running from 1 to an integer $d$, the degrees of freedom of the mini-superspace ansatz, the Einstein-Hilbert action for general relativity plus matter typically reduces to a mechanical system of the form:

 where the dynamical fields depend on the coordinate $t$.
-The action is for a point particle on minisuperspace, and is expressed in terms of an affine parameter on the particle trajectories on minisuperspace.
-These trajectories can be of any signature, with respect to the supermetric, thus the affine parameter has no universal spacetime interpretation.
+The action is for a point particle on minisuperspace and is expressed in terms of an affine parameter on the particle trajectories on minisuperspace.
+These trajectories can be of any signature, with respect to the supermetric $g_{ab}$, thus the affine parameter has no universal spacetime interpretation.
 In some cases, in particular when one is considering Friedmann dynamics, it can be identified with the "time coordinate" in which the spacetime metric is expressed, but this does not have to be always the case.
 We nevertheless use, unless specified otherwise, the convention that $t$ is a time coordinate and that we have integrated over the spatial coordinates $x^{i}$.

-We write $\ell_{P}$ for the Planck length.
-The pre-factor $c\ell_{P}$ comes from the standard $1/\ell_{P}^{2}\propto 1/\hbar G$ factor in front of the Einstein-Hilbert action, combined with the 3d volume $V_{o}$ coming from the integration over the space coordinates (with appropriate cut-off).
-Since the Planck length $\ell_{P}$ defines the UV scale and the fiducial volume $V_{o}$ defines the IR scale, the dimensionless factor $c$ plays the role of the ratio between UV and IR scales and turns out to be the central charge of the Schr\"odinger symmetry algebra for cosmology and black holes, as shown in sections \ref{sec:FLRW} and \ref{sec:BH}.
+The pre-factor $\ell_{P} \times c$ comes from the standard $1/\ell_{P}^{2}\propto 1/\hbar G$ factor in front of the Einstein-Hilbert action, combined with the 3d volume $V_{o}$ coming from the integration over the space coordinates (with appropriate cut-off).
+Since the Planck length $\ell_{P}$ defines the UV scale and the fiducial volume $V_{o}$ defines the IR scale, the dimensionless factor $c$ plays the role of the ratio between UV and IR scales.

 The kinetic terms comes from the extrinsic curvature (of the constant $t$ hypersurfaces) contribution to the Einstein-Hilbert action plus the kinetic terms of the matter Lagrangians.
 It is expressed in terms of the $d$-dimensional field space metric $g_{ab}$, or super-metric in short.
 The potential $V(\chi^a)$ reflects both the intrinsic curvature (of the constant $t$ hypersurfaces) and the self-interaction of the matter fields.
 The mini-superspace action is defined by the super-metric and the potential.